Dangerous Ground (1997 film)

-Dangerous Ground is a 1997 action thriller film starring Ice Cube and Elizabeth Hurley, directed by Darrell Roodt and written by Greg Latter and Darrell Roodt.
+Dangerous Ground is a 1997 American action thriller film starring Ice Cube and Elizabeth Hurley, directed by Darrell Roodt and written by Greg Latter and Roodt.

 Plot

-In 1983 South Africa, a young Vusi (Thokozani Nkosi) organizes a radical student protest that is soon put down by police, Vusi is captured and forced to leave for the United States where he settles down in the San Francisco Bay Area.
+In 1983 South Africa, a young Vusi organizes a radical student protest that is soon put down by police, Vusi is captured and forced to leave for the United States where he settles down in the San Francisco Bay Area.

-Fourteen years later, Vusi (Ice Cube) returns to South Africa to attend his father's funeral at the village he grew up in.
+Fourteen years later, Vusi returns to South Africa to attend his father's funeral at the village he grew up in.
 He is unable to bring himself to slaughter a cow as part of the funeral ritual.
 Vusi's younger brother Ernest, a former soldier, constantly berates him for his choice to run away to U.S. instead of taking part in "the struggle".
 This angers Vusi, who tells Ernest: "I was in the struggle while you were still pissing in your pants."
 While talking with his mother, Vusi wonders why his youngest brother Steven was not at the funeral.
 His mother admits that they have not seen Steven in a while.
 She provides Vusi with two addresses and sends him out to find Steven.

-The first address Vusi checks is Steven's apartment in Johannesburg, where he meets his brother's neighbor Karen (Elizabeth Hurley).
-He gives her his contact information, in case she hears anything.
+The first address Vusi checks is Steven's apartment in Johannesburg, where he meets his brother's neighbor Karen.
+He gives her his contact information, in case she hears any information.
 After checking the second address, Vusi starts driving out of Soweto.
-He is confronted by three armed thugs who take his car, jacket, and shirt.
-The thugs also break his father's spear, a family heirloom.
+He is confronted by three armed criminals who steal his car, jacket, and shirt.
+The gunmen also break his father's spear, a family heirloom.
 Vusi returns to his hotel and calls his fiancée to tell her what has happened to him.
 He receives a note from Karen telling him to meet her at The Summit Club.

 At the club, Vusi discovers Karen's occupation as a stripper.
 She reports hearing noises, coming from Steven's apartment.
-After the show, the pair returns to the apartment complex and decides to check the room.
-Karen climbs along the outside of the building to Steven's open window, where a thug attacks her.
-The thug flees, knocking over Vusi in his escape.
+After the show, the pair returns to the apartment complex and agrees to check the room.
+Karen climbs along the outside of the building to Steven's open window, where a bandit attacks her.
+The ruffian flees, knocking over Vusi in his escape.
 The encounter causes Vusi to wonder what is actually going on with Steven.
-Karen finally confesses that Steven had borrowed cocaine on "credit" from a drug dealer named Muki (Ving Rhames).
+Karen finally confesses that Steven had borrowed cocaine on "credit" from a drug dealer named Muki.
 Steven was initially planning to sell the drug and make enough money for Karen and him to travel to the United States and visit Vusi.
 Steven instead took the money and drugs for himself.